-"The quartz vein stock work and coarse nuggetty gold within a shear zone is becoming more evident as work continues towards the east.
-We will continue the current work programme, and once a Programme of Work is approved by DMIRS for trenching and pitting, exploration efforts will rapidly expand to the north into our exploration tenement E47/1746.
+"The quartz vein stock work and coarse nuggetty gold continues towards the east as predicted.
+We are continuing the current work programme, and are preparing an aggressive Programme of Work for drilling.
+DMIRS has approved a POW for trenching and pitting, to the north of Silica Hills and into our exploration tenement E47/1746.
 A request for an expanded heritage survey with Ngarluma Aboriginal Corporation over the Silica Hills Mining Licenses and surrounding areas has been requested."

-Artemis Resources Limited ("Artemis" or "the Company") (ASX: ARV) is pleased to announce an update of further gold being recovered from Silica Hills (Figure 5).
-Exploration at Silica Hills has been ongoing over the past 7 months and this work has increased the Company's confidence in the project.
+Artemis Resources Limited ("Artemis" or "the Company") (ASX: ARV) is pleased to announce an update of further gold being recovered from Silica Hills (Figure 1 and 2).
+Exploration at Silica Hills has been ongoing over the past 9 months and this work has increased the Company's confidence in the project.
 Current work has exposed a quartz vein system style gold deposit within a silicified intrusive environment.
-Since the ASX release on the 7 September 2017 a further 59.5 ounces of quartz and gold specimen has been recovered via metal detecting from M47/177 (Figure 2).
-Examples of specimen gold recovered to date can be seen in figures 1.
+Since the ASX release on the 29 September 2017 a further estimated 3.6kg (115 ounces) of quartz and gold specimen has been recovered via metal detecting from M47/177 (Figures 1 and 2).